developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 * **Presentation -** Automatically activates the scanner and starts scanning immediately when a barcode is presented in its field of view, without any trigger press.

 * **Continuous Read -** A press and hold of the scan trigger continuously scans barcodes.
-The same barcode can be scanned multiple times. **Not supported with the Zebra RS507 Bluetooth Ring Scanner**.
+Scanning stops upon releasing the trigger or when the scanner beam times out.
+The same barcode can be scanned multiple times.
+If scanning with the use of intents, for example with the [soft scan trigger](../../api/softscantrigger/), START_SCANNING intent starts continuous scanning until STOP_SCANNING intent is received or until the scanner beam times out. **Not supported with the Zebra RS507 Bluetooth Ring Scanner**.

 * **Press and Sustain -** Starts the scan beam when the trigger is pressed and continues the decode session until the Beam Timer is expired, barcode is decoded or read is canceled. **Scan beam is not stopped when the trigger is released**.
 This avoids unexpected cancellations of a read by subsequently pressing the trigger button of the device; subsequent trigger presses while the beam is ON have no effect. **Applies to internal imager on TC20/TC25 and RS6000/RS507 Bluetooth scanners connected to TC57/TC77 and PS20 devices**.